seedstack/i18n-addon/index.md

 ## Localization

-Localization is provided by the `LocalizationService` which allows to localize date, number, string and currency.
+Localization is provided by the {{< java "org.seedstack.i18n.LocalizationService" >}} which allows to localize date, number, string and currency.

 ```java
 @Inject
 private LocalizationService localizationService;
 ```

-The `LocalizationService` allows to translate i18n keys in different locales using the `localize(String, String)` method.
+The {{< java "org.seedstack.i18n.LocalizationService" >}} allows to translate i18n keys in different locales using the `localize(String, String)` method.
 This method will fallback on the parent locale if the required locale is not present.

 ```java